dhadka/retro-board-creator/README.md

 **`close-after-days`** - When set, the previous retro board will be automatically closed after the given number of days.

 **`create-tracking-issue`** - If `true`, will create a tracking issue for the upcoming retro and assign it to the driver.
 Default is `false`.

+**`columns`** - Comma separated list of column names.
+If not specified, defaults to `"Went well", "Went meh", "Could have gone better", Action items!"`.
+The last column is prepopulated with cards indicating the current and next retro driver.

 **`only-log`** - Log what actions would be performed, but do not actually create the retro board, issue, or notifications.
 Useful for testing.